Learn Something New Every Day

 A lot of unfortunate people think that learning for the sake of learning is something for schoolchildren, and maybe college students.
 All the things there are to learn and know that don’t impact directly on their immediate lives they dismiss as “trivia”.
 Out in the “real world”, they think, there’s no time for such frivolities — there’s serious work to get done!

-There are a lot of good, practical reasons to make learning something new a part of your daily routine, but the best reason has nothing to do with practicality — we are learning creatures, and the lifelong practice of learning is what makes us humans and our lives worthwhile.
+There are a lot of good, practical reasons to make learning something new every day your habit, but the best reason has nothing to do with practicality — we are learning creatures, and the lifelong practice of learning is what makes us humans and our lives worthwhile.
 If that idealistic musing’s not enough, here’s some more down-to-earth benefits:

 - Learning across a wide range of subjects gives us a range of perspectives to call on in our own narrow day-to-day areas of specialization.